 Knowing how to effectively assess a company’s data, financial or otherwise, in the process of an audit has always been an important skill, but new tech brings new methods, approaches, and systems to learn.

-Start learning the skills you need to succeed in auditing with Forage’s accounting virtual experience programs and data analytics programs.
+Start learning the skills you need to succeed in auditing with Forage’s accounting virtual experience programs.

 Image credit: Canva